What Has Research Shown About Processing Subliminal Messages

 Modern research techniques, such as functional magnetic resonance imaging (fMRI) and electroencephalography (EEG), have provided insights into the neural mechanisms underlying subliminal processing.
 These methods allow researchers to observe brain activity in response to subliminal stimuli.

 • fMRI Studies: fMRI studies have shown that subliminal stimuli can activate specific brain regions associated with emotion, motivation, and attention.
-For example, subliminal presentations of fear-related stimuli can activate the amygdala, a brain region involved in processing emotions.
+To give you an idea, subliminal presentations of fear-related stimuli can activate the amygdala, a brain region involved in processing emotions.

 • EEG Studies: EEG studies have revealed that subliminal stimuli can elicit changes in brainwave patterns, indicating that the brain is processing the information even without conscious awareness.